 Mini Whiteboards & Markers

-Mini whiteboards are amazing items that I use daily.
+Mini whiteboards are fantastic items that I use daily.
 I store a class set of boards, markers, and erasers in a basket at the carpet with our other math items.
 They make those quick moments when you want students to record their findings or solve a problem easy.
 We use ours daily during our number of the day activities (read HERE).
 Check out this class pack of whiteboards to go along with my go-to dry erase markers that last the longest (these Expo markers).

 Where to Buy Math Manipulatives

-While teacher supply stores have great quality math manipulatives, they are often expensive.
+While teacher supply stores have excellent quality math manipulatives, they are often expensive.
 If you can get your school to fund your classroom supply, then go this route.
 Lakeshore Learning has endless types and varieties of manipulatives and wonderful games that would fulfill your needs.

 I suggest buying the majority of your items when they go on sale or when you can purchase them at affordable prices through Amazon.
-Each type of manipulative listed above is linked to Amazon to help you create your classroom wishlist.
+Each manipulative listed above is linked to Amazon to help you create your classroom wishlist.
 You can sign up for Amazon Prime and get all of your materials quickly, no matter what the weight of your package.
 Awesome!
 Make sure to enter the Math Manipulatives Every Classroom Should Have GIVEAWAY below.

 There are many places to purchase math manipulatives.
 Get creative and have fun searching for materials in your home or find them for cheap at the dollar store.
 Read about free and affordable math manipulatives from Stir the Wonder.